cs-fullstack-2019-fall/django-models-cw-Deltonjr2/README.md

 # django-models-cw
+#### You managed to create a model for dogs but you didn't create one for accounts.
+You did not add any information to the table.
+1/5 1/8
 ### Exercise 1
 Add a new Dog model to your schema.
 Give it the fields: name, breed, color, and gender.
 Name should be a dog name, breed should be dog breed, color should be the color of the dog, and gender should be the gender of the dog.